Your page is the most important part of your fundraiser.

 - Justifiable.
 Your goal should not be an arbitrary number you chose, it should reflect an actual expense or financial need.
 You should be able to break down for your donors just how you arrived at that number (using the Use of Funds feature, which we’ll discuss later).
 So, if you’re fundraising for car repairs and your estimate was $1,500, don’t set your goal at $3,000 unless you can explain why you need double the amount your repairs will cost.

-To set your goal, click “Goal” on your sidebar:
+To set your goal, click on the goal amount next to the image, or click “Goal” on your sidebar under the page editor:

 Then type the amount you hope to raise into the window that pops up and click “Save”: